whitedwarf7/Two-factor-authentication-using-Twilio-Authy/README.md

 # Two-factor-authentication-using-Twilio-Authy

 Setup:
-Install all modules in requirement.txt
+Install all modules in requirement.txt.
 Use "pip install -r requirements.txt" to install all.

 1. Create an account on Twilio.